 1. You absolutely, 100%, most definitely need a niche

 Not sure if you’ve noticed, but there are exactly 1 Kajillion travel blogs on the internet.
 That’s a super accurate figure, no need to double-check it.
 If you’re going to start a travel blog in this day and age, you need to stand out.
 So, before you choose a name, set up a website and ask your mum to subscribe to your e-mail list, figure out exactly what your blog is.
-It is ESSENTIAL you are razor-sharp, crystal-clear, totally 100% sure what your blog offers people, why it’s valuable to them and what your niche is.
+It is ESSENTIAL you are razor-sharp, crystal-clear, and totally 100% sure what your blog offers people, why it’s valuable to them and what your niche is.

 Homework: Sit down with a cup of tea, pen and paper.
 Set aside an hour or two to write down all your ideas then hone it in.
 Define your niche, write down what your blog offers readers and why it’s valuable to readers.
 Come up with one sentence that perfectly captures what your blog represents.